M\"obius function for modules and thin representations

-\subsection{Modules with finitely many submodules}
+\section{Modules with finitely many submodules}

 For an $R$-module $M$, if $\mathcal{L}(M)$ is finite, then $M$ is a finite length module.
 If $R$ is finite, the opposite implication is also true.
-As seen in the previous subsection, over a general ring, for example, an infinite field, even a finite-length semisimple module can have infinitely many submodules.
+As seen in the previous subsection, over a general ring, e.g., an infinite field, even a finite-length semisimple module can have infinitely many submodules.

-This section shows that a module $M$ has an infinite poset of submodules if and only if there is a factor module $M/N$ such that its socle has infinitely many submodules.
-This characterisation will be used in Section \ref{Algebras}.
-As a corollary, we obtain a characterisation of rings whose all finite-length modules have finitely many submodules. \begin{Prop} Let $M$ be a finite-length $R$-module such that $\mathcal{L}(M)$ is infinite.
+The main result of this section is Proposition \ref{Submodule-finite} characterising when a module has finitely many submodules.
+Corollary \ref{CorFinend} then characterises rings whose finite-length modules all have finitely many submodules.
+Proposition \ref{Submodule-finite} is used to show that a distributive module of finite length always has finitely many submodules.
+We also use it to provide a new proof that a representation of a bounded quiver over an infinite field has finitely many subrepresentations iff it is a thin representation.
+Example \ref{Counterex} shows this is untrue for quivers with oriented cycles, even if the bound quiver algebra is finite-dimensional.